Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 ### Unit and singleton objects

-The Kotlin [`Unit`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-unit/) type and other singleton objects are serializable.
+Kotlin's [`Unit`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-unit/) type and other singleton objects are serializable.
 A [singleton](object-declarations.md) is a class with only one instance, where the state is defined by the object itself rather than by external properties.
 In JSON, singleton objects are serialized as empty structures: